 His engagement outside of the class offered him opportunities to have an impact; Aziz also discovered that he wanted to leave a mark behind and uplift others.
 This became the guiding principle of his leadership journey.
 “The School gave me the foundation for my future, and all the things I was able to do there set the foundation for my character,” shared Aziz.

-At the beginning, making a difference meant to take small but important steps to enhance the student experience within the student council and for clubs at Telfer.
+In the beginning, making a difference meant taking small but essential steps to enhance the student experience within the student council and for clubs at Telfer.
 Aziz helped to spruce up and paint the outdated student council office, which was situated in the basement of the Vanier building at the time.
 Later, he was able to influence the university student association to direct more funding to Telfer student clubs to help improve student activities.

 Aziz also realized that there were very few Black students on campus.
 He met Omar Hashem at Telfer at the time.
 Both young students were originally from Africa, and they both wished to encourage a diverse group of bright students to apply to Telfer.
 Upon his graduation in 2008, they established the Garuba-Hashem Admission Scholarship, a funding opportunity for students of African descent interested in pursuing a BCom at the University of Ottawa.

 After moving to Toronto, Aziz continued to support fellow alumni.
-“I joined the Dean’s Advisory Board and signed up for many events organized by the Toronto Telfer Alumni Association because I wanted to help ensure that Bay Street companies considered recruiting Telfer graduates.”
+“I joined the Dean’s Advisory Board and signed up for many events organized by the Toronto Telfer Alumni Association to help ensure that Bay Street companies considered recruiting Telfer graduates.”

 A diversity and inclusion advocate on Bay Street